mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |self-hosted|

 Enable users to search the contents of documents attached to messages.
 Mattermost self-hosted deployments include support for PDF, PPTX, DOCX, ODT, HTML, and plain text documents.
-Improved server performance during PDF extraction is available through the installation of a third-party dependency.
-Additional file support for RTF, DOC, and PAGES documents is available through the installation of third-party dependencies.
+Improved server performance during PDF extraction and additional file support for RTF, DOC, and PAGES documents is available through the installation of third-party dependencies.

 **True**: Documents are searchable by their content.